MomoCon: History

 Because the number 4 is considered unlucky in Japanese culture, MomoCon 2008 (the 4th event) featured a gothic horror-style theme.
 In addition to several events from past years, 2008's event included a Twilight Tea event, at the end of the day on Sunday, in lieu of a closing ceremony.
 Con-goers were asked to stop by for some fresh-brewed tea under the light of red paper lanterns at dusk and let the staff know what they would like to see at the event in the future.
 Due to the security problem in 2007, subsequent MomoCon events (starting with 2008) have required registration to enter.
 Attendees were required to present a valid photo ID to enter, and children under the age of 16 needed to be accompanied by an adult.
 Badges were provided, and the event remained free for congoers.

 The theme for MomoCon 2009 was retro-campy science fiction.
 Additional Japanese cultural events were held, including community support from local groups who specialize in these events.
 The second floor of the Instructional Center building, previously used only for tournaments, was used for additional panel, workshop and anime viewing space.
 Special events included screenings of public domain science fiction movies from the 1950s and 1960s and a Mechas and Monsters late-night programming block, featuring Kaiju and mecha movies.
 The first band performance at MomoCon happened in 2009: The Extraordinary Contraptions, a Steampunk-themed rock band.

-On April 6, 2020, it was announced that the 2020 MomoCon, which was scheduled for May 21–24, had been cancelled due to the COVID-19 pandemic.
+On April 6, 2020, it was announced that MomoCon, which was scheduled for May 21–24, had been cancelled due to the COVID-19 pandemic.

 The next MomoCon was scheduled for May 27–30, 2021, but on February 27, 2021 it was also cancelled due to COVID-19 and "the uncertainty about the future of the entire events industry also pushing events further into the calendar year".
-A smaller-scale spin-off event known as "Winterfest by MomoCon" was held from 18-19 in December 2021, requiring con-goers to wear a mask and provide either a vaccine card or proof of a negative test result.
+A smaller-scale spin-off event known as "Winterfest by MomoCon" was held from 18-19 December 2021, requiring con-goers to wear a mask and provide either a vaccine card or proof of a negative test result.

-The MomoCon 2023 has changed their policies to not require masks or vaccine cards, instead suggesting masks indoors and providing masks to those in need.
+Policies were changed in 2023 to not require masks or vaccine cards, instead suggesting masks indoors and providing masks to those in need.